Libros a explorar sobre las

 centuries-old notion that the human brain is immutable.

-Although the book is fascinating, it’s my obligation to offer you a word of caution: It contains descriptions of experiments with animals, that could be disturbing for some readers.
+Although the book is fascinating, it’s my obligation to offer you a word of caution: It contains descriptions of experiments with animals, that could be disturbing for some readers (IAM).

 by Leonard Mlodinow